Next: , Previous: Dirmngr LOOKUP, Up: Dirmngr Protocol

 7.2 Validate a certificate using a CRL or OCSP

-Check whether the certificate described by the certificate_ID (which is a fingerprint) has been revoked.
-Due to caching, the Dirmngr is able to answer immediately in most cases:
+Check whether the certificate described by the certid has been revoked.
+Due to caching, the Dirmngr is able to answer immediately in most cases.

-Yes, the certificate is not revoked and we have a up-to-date revocation list for that certificate.
+This is the positive answer: The certificate is not revoked and we have an up-to-date revocation list for that certificate.
+If OCSP was used the responder confirmed that the certificate has not been revoked.

-If the DirMngr has not enough information about the given certificate which is the case for not yet cached certificates because the clients only passes the CertID, the DirMngr will will inquire the missing data:
+If DirMngr has not enough information about the given certificate (which is the case for not yet cached certificates), it will will inquire the missing data:

 S: INQUIRE SENDCERT <CertID>